 The loin roast comes from the area of the pig between the shoulder and the beginning of the leg.
 You can purchase the pork loin with either the bone-in or boneless.
 I like to purchase the entire pork loin and then you can cut some of it into slices for boneless pork chops, and you can also make a roast from this meat.

-Sometimes a loin roast is confused with the tenderloin.
-They are not the same, and the loin roast is sold in portions that weight between two and four pounds.
-The tenderloin is smaller when compared to the pork loin and it weighs only a pound.
+Sometimes a loin roast is confused with a tenderloin.
+They are not the same, and the loin roast is sold in portions that weigh between two and four pounds.
+The tenderloin is smaller when compared to the pork loin, and it weighs only a pound.

 There is also a large price difference between the two.
 The pork loin is a more budget-friendly cut of pork.
 The pork loin roast is a much more budget-friendly cut of pork.

 How long should you cook a pork roast?

 To cook the pork roast correctly, note how much the meat weighs.
 It takes approximately 25 minutes per pound at 350 degrees.
 The internal temperature of the pork roast should between 145 and 160 degrees.
 Do not overcook the pork, it will become dry.
 Also, make sure you allow the pork loin roast to rest for about 10 minutes before serving.